thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 States are so-called levels that allow you to navigate between different devices, assets, and widget objects to see the information you need in more detail.
 When choosing the _Navigate to new dashboard state_ action type, you will be transferred to the previously created state of your choice.

-We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step and know how to do it.
+We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Enter edit widget mode and open "Add action" window;
 - As an example for this manual, select "[Action cell button](#action-cell-button)" action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
-- After choosing an action type, the drop-down menu "Target dashboard state" appears.
+- After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;
 - When the desired state has been selected, click the "Add" button at the bottom of the "Add action" window;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings.
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="navigate-to-new-dashboard-state-1" %}

 After saving your changes, you'll see an action icon next to each entity.
 Click on any of them.
-You will go to the state specified in the action.
+You will be transferred to the state specified in the action.

 {% include images-gallery.html imageCollection="navigate-to-new-dashboard-state-2" %}